haskell/haskell-language-server/ghcide/README.md

 To build and work on `ghcide` itself, you can use Stack or cabal, e.g., running `stack test` will execute the test suite.
+If you are using Windows, you should disable the `auto.crlf` setting and configure your editor to use LF line endings, directly or making it use the existing `.editor-config`.

 ### Building the extension